YorkUITInnovation/markitdown-api/SOP.md

 - **Docker**: Containerization platform used for deployment
 - **Uvicorn**: ASGI server for running the FastAPI application
 - **API Key**: Authentication token required to access protected endpoints
+- **Multi-architecture**: Support for both AMD64 (x86_64) and ARM64 architectures in Docker images
 ---

 ## 4. Introduction

 The MarkItDown API is a REST API service that provides document-to-markdown conversion capabilities.
 It accepts various file formats including PDF, DOCX, images, and other document types, converting them to clean, structured Markdown format.
 The API includes features for image extraction, page numbering, and automated cleanup processes.

+As of version 1.2.4, the API includes full Docker support for both AMD64 and ARM chipsets, ensuring compatibility across different hardware architectures including Intel/AMD processors and Apple Silicon (M1/M2) chips.

 This SOP is intended for developers, system administrators, and DevOps engineers who need to deploy, maintain, or troubleshoot the MarkItDown API service.